 What are your earliest memories of ice cream?
 Was it licking a cone of soft vanilla before running around with sticky little hands at a McDonalds playground, perhaps?
 Or transforming into a ball of excitement upon hearing the melodies of a Mr. Whippy ice cream truck meandering through suburban cul-de-sacs on a lazy summer afternoon?
 Whether you enjoyed it in its early days of 1930s, or decades later, these Dessert Correspondents think that the summer of 2018 may be well-remembered as the year that soft serve was revamped from nostalgic treat to #desserttrend.

-The first time we saw soft serve take an interesting twist was about 3-4 summers ago, when Momofuku Milk Bar took the vanilla cone and wreathed it in shattered cornflakes.
+The first time we saw soft serve take an interesting twist was about 3-4 summers ago when we first arrived in NYC.
+Established a decade ago, Momofuku Milk Bar was the front-runner in soft serve creativity, taking the vanilla cone and wreathing it in shattered cornflakes.
 Then, Milk & Cream Cereal Bar and Kith took it to a whole new level by creaming other cereals, and dipping the resulting swirl into a multitude of colourful childhood crumbles.
 Say hello to the likes of cinnamon toast crunch, fruity pebbles, frosties, rice krispies and lucky charms in lick-able form!

 Then inspiration was found from the East, with the likes of Cha Cha Matcha, Matcha ‘n’ More, Soft Swerve, Sprinkles, and a string of other recent arrivals deciding that plain white vanilla soft serve simply did not befit the exciting humdrum of New York.
 How about some alien green or even a dash of purple to enliven the party?
 And so they swirled matcha green tea-flavoured soft serve with creamy lucky charms or startling purple ube/taro bejewelled with sprinkles and more cereal flakes.